 *Note: If you create a deadline date on the start day itself, it can take up to an hour until the inventory lists are displayed.

 4) Identify Irregularities

 This inventory type is similar to the sample inventory, except that the cloud suggests products to be counted.
-The criteria for the products included on the lists are negative stocks, or if items have not been sold for an extended period of time.
+The criteria for the products included on the lists are negative stocks or items that have not been sold for an extended period of time.

 Edit Inventory Lists

-*Note: The time in the section “Inventory Types”, when inventory lists are generated, will vary depending on the type of inventory count you chose.
+*Note: The time in the section “Inventory Types” when inventory lists are generated will vary depending on the type of inventory count you choose.

 The current value of the goods is calculated from this, as well as the purchase price.

 We have a more detailed guide on the Inventory Difference List available here.

 You can also use the Inventory function to create inventories at the POS terminal.
 Instructions for creating this button can be found on the following page: Create POS Buttons / Button Configuration